sam-k/pager-sec/README.md

 # pager-sdr

-:construction: Pending review, the interception and decoding steps of this project have been **paused**.
+:construction: Per guidance from Duke University’s [Office of Counsel](https://ogc.duke.edu/), the interception and decoding steps of this project have been **suspended**.

 ## Motivation